 Submission-Based Awards

-The Margaret C. Annan Memorial Prize
+The Margaret C. Annan Memorial Prizes

 The David Blair McLaughlin Prizes